 Our Top Picks at a Glance

-1. Best Overall for Kitchen: Blueair Blue Pure 211+
+1. Best Overall for Kitchen: Levoit Core 400S

-With a CADR of 256 and 403 sq. ft. of coverage, it is sized right for enclosed and galley kitchens.
+With a CADR of 256 and 403 sq. ft. of coverage, it is sized right for most kitchens and open kitchen-dining layouts.
 The three-stage filtration includes an activated carbon layer with a high-efficiency H13 HEPA filter behind it, capturing both the odor-causing VOCs and the fine particulates from cooking smoke.
-The carbon filter handles common kitchen smells — garlic, fried food, fish — effectively, though it will saturate faster than the Blueair's larger carbon surface in very heavy cooking environments.
+The carbon filter handles common kitchen smells — garlic, fried food, fish — effectively.

 What We Like